High School Programs: Campus Life

 Housing is available for all students at Jones Hall, one of SAIC's residence halls conveniently located a few blocks from the academic facilities.
 Housing is not required but strongly recommended.
 Past students have commented on the easy access to classrooms and studios as well as the importance of being with other students.

-Jones Hall is a recently renovated facility that has been designated a National Historic Landmark building.
+Jones Hall is a 1906 National Historic Landmark building that was renovated to provide loft apartment-style rooms.
 All rooms are double occupancy with private bath and kitchenette containing a refrigerator, cook top, and microwave oven.
 Students provide their own linens, towels, pillows, blankets, and alarm clocks.
 The 15th floor is equipped with a full kitchen, studio space, and entertainment room.
 Jones Hall also includes laundry and vending machines.

 The residence hall has a 24-hour staffed security desk in the in the lobby, and a full-time hall director who lives on premises.
 Residents entering the building must show their school-issued photo ID to security staff.
-In addition, a Summer Residence Educator (SRE) resides on each floor with the Summer Institute students.
+In addition, a Summer Resident Advisor (SRA) resides on each floor with the Summer Institute students.
 Curfew is strictly enforced: 10:00 p.m.
 Sunday through Thursday and 11:00 p.m.
 Friday and Saturday.
 Students must be in the building and signed in each night for curfew.
 Students violating curfew are subject to disciplinary action that may lead to dismissal from the program.

 The LeRoy Neiman Center